stilvoid/please/README.md

 ## Examples

+There are some examples in the examples folder.

-Here are a few ways that please might be useful in a bash script
+Here are a few other ways that please might be useful in a bash script:

 ### Getting the title of a web page